Life insurance vs. 401(k) for retirement savings

 Most people save for retirement with a 401(k) plan offered by their employer or a Roth IRA.
 These types of accounts are popular investment options because of their predictable returns and relatively low cost.

-Some permanent life insurance policies also offer a way to save for retirement — it’s an option called life insurance retirement plan (LIRP), where the cash value from the permanent policy is used to supplement retirement income.
+However, some permanent life insurance policies also offer a way to save for retirement — a life insurance retirement plan (LIRP), where the cash value from the permanent policy is used to supplement retirement income.

-A LIRP can make sense for high-income earners with dependents who need lifelong financial support.
-But a 401(k) is a better retirement investment than a (LIRP) for most people due to LIRP’s high premiums and a low return on investment.
+An LIRP can make sense for high-income earners with dependents who need lifelong financial support.
+But a 401(k) is a better retirement investment than an LIRP for most people due to the LIRP’s high premiums and a low return on investment.

 Should I use life insurance instead of a 401(k) for retirement?